uswds/uswds-site/pages/about/research.md

 - Giving participants the information they need in order to comfortably consent to research
 - Allowing participants to opt out at any time, for any reason, without penalty

-Learn more about cresearch ethics and privacy protocols we follow:
+Learn more about research ethics and privacy protocols we follow:

 - [Ethics guidance from the 18F User Experience Design Guide](https://ux-guide.18f.gov/research/ethics/)
 - [Privacy guidance from the 18F User Experience Design Guide](https://ux-guide.18f.gov/research/privacy/)